 To qualify for SSDI, you must have a total disability.
-Under the Social Security Administration (SSA), a complete disability means:
+Under 20 CFR § 404.1505, a complete disability means:

 If you have a total disability, you must also have paid into Social Security.
-When you earn wages, a portion goes towards Social Security taxes.
-If you’ve paid into these taxes enough, you qualify for disability benefits.
+This is because when you earn wages, a portion goes towards Social Security taxes.
+If you’ve paid enough into these taxes, you can qualify for disability benefits.

 Most people must have at least 40 work credits to qualify.
 You must have earned 20 of those credits within the 10 years before your disability.
-In 2020, one work credit equaled $1,410 in wages or self-employed income.
+In 2022, one work credit equals $1,510 in wages or self-employed income.
 You can earn up to four work credits per year.

 The SSA will consider all of the above when determining your SSDI.
-According to the SSA 2020 fact sheet, the average monthly amount for SSDI was $1,258.
+According to the SSA 2022 fact sheet, the average monthly amount for SSDI is $1,358.
 Your benefits could be less or more than the average.
-The maximum Social Security benefit was $3,011 per month for a worker retiring at full retirement age.
+The maximum Social Security benefit is $4,194 per month for a worker retiring at full retirement age.

 to find a John Foy office near you

-Can You Receive Less Than 100% of Your SSDI Benefits?
+Receiving Less Than 100% of Your SSDI Benefits

 Some factors can reduce your SSDI benefits.
-Temporary state disability benefits, workers’ compensation, and other government benefits can impact SSDI.
+For example, temporary state disability benefits, workers’ compensation, and other government benefits can impact SSDI.